 Contact & Staff

-Erica Kaunang (she/hers) is a junior from Queens, NY pursuing an Anthropology Major with minors in Visual Studies and English.
+Erica Kaunang (she/hers) is a senior from Queens, NY pursuing an Anthropology Major with minors in Visual Studies and English.
 Outside of the OAR, Erica is involved with Horizons, the Writing Center, and the Women of Color House.
 Lately, her favorite pastimes are painting, skating, and volleyball (though she’s definitely not a pro at any of these).
 While she’s used the OAR for its workshops and organization materials, what has been the most helpful and impactful is meeting with Raquel for figuring out time management, advice on navigating imposter syndrome, and finding a space to be heard and affirmed as a student here at Haverford.